eldrin0/eldrin0/README.md

 - 👋 Hi, I’m @eldrin0
 - 👀 I’m interested in Science, Engineering & Programming :smile:
-- :man_student: I study :star2:Mechatronics Engineering:star2:
+- 👨‍🎓 I study :star2:Mechatronics Engineering:star2:
 - 🌱 I’m currently learning Web Programming and trying to create a habit of EveryDay Learning
-- 💞️ I’m looking to collaborate on any project that's meaningful and related to my area of interest
+- 🧐 I’m looking to collaborate on any project that's meaningful and related to my area of interest
 - 📫 You can reach me through my email: :email:eldrinereqi0@gmail.com

 <!---